fabiankaraben/docsarchive-dev/content/typescript/5.1/project-configuration/integrating-with-build-tools.md

 ## Vite {#vite}

 Vite supports importing `.ts` files out-of-the-box.
 It only performs transpilation and not type checking.
 It also requires that some `compilerOptions` have certain values.
-See the [Vite docs](https://vitejs.dev/guide/features.html#typescript) for more details.
+See the [Vite docs ↗](https://vitejs.dev/guide/features.html#typescript) for more details.

 ## Webpack {#webpack}